quillaja/mtcam/NOTES.md

 ## TODO

-- [ ] resize image on height, not width
+- [x] resize image on height, not width (can do either or both.
+0='auto' to maintain aspect ratio)
+- [ ] server to use StaticRoot if available, fallback to embedded
 - [ ] documentation on everything
 - [ ] shutdown scraped on signal (requires change to scheduler to allow tasks to complete)
 - [ ] tasks to update mountain timezones